 Verifies the data in small blocks and they are delivered to DTE as sub messages after validating.
 Once an error is detected, the rest of the message is ignored.
 In practice, if the error appears in the middle of the message, the first part is forwarded to DTE and the data in erroneous submessage and after that will be lost.
+The CRC-8 partial is equivalent to the "Error checking ON" in SATELLINE-3AS and SATELLINE-EASy models.

-CRC16 Full and CRC 8 Full check
+CRC-16 Full and CRC-8 Full check